 Cycling, skating, rollerblading etc. is prohibited in all Regatta enclosures and in the boating area.
-The south side of the course will be closed to unauthorised users from one hour before racing starts until half an hour after racing has finished.
-Coaches and spectators on bicycles and pedestrians must only follow races on the North side of the course.
-Failure to adhere to this risks penalties being awarded to offending crews/clubs.
+Coaches and spectators on bicycles and pedestrians are asked to follow races on the North side of the course.
+The South side road will be used for regatta and emergency vehicles, and they have right of way at all times.